pulumi/pulumi-terraform-module/README.md

 ## How it works

+The modules are executed with the `terraform` binary that is assumed to be on the `PATH`.
+This can be configured with the `executor: "opentofu` provider option to use `opentofu` or the `PULUMI_TERRAFORM_MODULE_EXECUTOR` environment variable.
-The modules are executed with `opentofu` binary that is automatically installed on-demand.
-The state is stored in your chosen [Pulumi state backend](https://www.pulumi.com/docs/iac/concepts/state-and-backends/), defaulting to Pulumi Cloud.
+The state is stored in your chosen [Pulumi state backend](https://www.pulumi.com/docs/iac/concepts/state-and-backends/), defaulting to Pulumi
+Cloud.
 [Secrets](https://www.pulumi.com/docs/iac/concepts/secrets/) are encrypted and stored securely.

 ## Why should I use this